-There are many ways to apply for a job: You may need to submit your application through an online system that the company has in place.
-For some jobs, particularly retail ones, you may still be able to apply in person, filling out an application by hand.
-One of the most common ways to apply for jobs today, however, is by sending an email job application letter through email.
+There are many ways to apply for a job.
+You may need to submit your application through an online system the company has in place.
+For some jobs, particularly retail and hospitality positions, you may still be able to apply in person and fill out an application by hand.

 What to Include in Your Job Application Email